AT Thru-Hike: Focus On Physical & Mental Preparation

 How Long Before Leaving Should You Begin Training For Your AT Thru-Hike?

 For most people, this training will begin at least a year before starting their thru-hike.
-This timeline gives you plenty of time to focus on the mental and physical training necessary for a successful thru-hike.
+This timeline gives you ample time to focus on the mental and physical training necessary for a successful thru-hike.

 Of course, if you don’t have a year to train, that’s okay.
 Many people have started training just a few months before their hike and have been successful, but the sooner you can start assembling and enacting your plans, the better your hike will be.